zchee/golang-wiki/GoUsers.md

-# Ccompanies currently using Go
+# Companies currently using Go throughout the world

 ## United States